 The Association had free-church connections (Marriott 2004) as well as links into the Quakers.
 As joint secretary of the ESA, Yeaxlee was recruited to the Board of Education’s new advisory committee on adult education in 1921.

 Yeaxlee’s time as secretary to the ESA was not marked by substantial developments with regard to the organization.
 This may have been a reflection of the educational settlements movement at that point, it may have derived in part from what has been seen as Yeaxlee’s apparent emphasis upon adult education and individual development rather than social activism (Thomas and Elsey 1984: 664).
-Basil Yeaxlee was, at the time, undertaking a significant amount of research for his PhD, and had refocused his areas of interest.
-His doctoral thesis, published as Spiritual Values in Adult Education, 1925) examined the place of religion in adult education.
-It involved a significant historical survey, a survey of current provision and thinking; and some key areas for further exploration and action including increased cooperation, developments in training, and changes in policy and programmes.
+Certainly, Yeaxlee was critical of the broad orientation and approach to adult education taken by the Central Labour College and local labour colleges.

 All the pioneers had something to give, but no one movement in the education of adults would meet the whole needs of the whole man, or of the whole community.
 That was why the Guild, Folk House, or Educational Movement sprang up so that people of all conditions and points of view might meet to share wisdom, knowledge, and a sense of comradeship in the service of the community.
 They were not out to make education serve the end of any particular enterprise, whether economic, political, or religious.
 Education was a larger thing than that.
 Its business was to make man at home in his world, sympathetic with his fellows and creature in service.
 That meant the cultivation not only of the intellect, but of the imagination, and therefore the developed drama, music, the study of nature, as well as the study of history, literature, economics, and philosophy.
 As Lord Eustace Percy said: “Education is the disciple of common life, teaching men how to live together.”
 The common room of the Folk House was the place where that could be done.
 (Western Daily Press 24 October 1925)